 13 Safest Cities In Mexico Worth Visiting – Insider Insights

 Is Baja California Safe?
 (Everything You Need to Know)

-According to the Mexican Embassy, immigration authorities may deny you access into Mexico if you are subject to criminal process or if you have been convicted of a serious crime defined by national laws on criminal matters.
+According to the Mexican Embassy, immigration authorities may deny you access to Mexico if you are subject to a criminal process or if you have been convicted of a serious crime defined by national laws on criminal matters.

 - Corruption or exploitation of minors

 - Druck trafficking

 - Public disturbances